BY SUSHANT PANDEY

 Thus through the collective practices of the Satyananda yoga one finds the centre of existence within oneself as awareness grows and there is spontaneous flowering of “inner discipline or Anushashanam, the system of Satyananda yoga does not restrict the yogic practices to the practice room only but it believes in the principle of taking yoga into one’s life and living yoga and life with awareness and fullness.

-He is the co-founder of Rishikesh Yogis Yogshala and is currently living in Russia & India.
+Today he is an independent yoga teacher and co-founder of Rishikesh Yogis Yogshala and is currently living in Russia & India.
 He conducts retreats and workshops on Yoga philosophy, meditations and Kriya Yoga.
 Connect with him on Facebook.